 It’s true to say many students who attend school in the Caribbean end up pursuing primary care, but this shouldn’t be surprising.
 “As you move from one school to the next, whether it’s in the US or otherwise, you’ll find the vast majority of students go into primary care, because there are more residency slots,” says Colin Dowe, Associate Dean of Enrolment Planning at St. George’s University (SGU).

-Results from the 2017 Main Residency Match show just how many graduates end up pursuing primary care in the US.
-There was a total of 7,574 internal medicine residency spots offered in 2017 — the largest group by far.
-Family medicine was second, with 3,356 positions offered.
+Results from the 2019 Main Residency Match show just how many graduates end up pursuing primary care in the US.
+There were 8,116 internal medicine residency spots offered in 2019 — the largest group by far.
+Family medicine was second, with 4,107 positions offered.
 Competitive specialties are going to be cutthroat regardless of where you attend medical school.

 Myth # 2: Classes are too big for you to learn anything

 It’s not unusual for a medical school in the Caribbean to have more than 500 students per class.
 This sounds a little worrisome when you hear graduates talk about the importance of individual attention.
 But getting enough instruction is as much about faculty size and the way the program is designed as it is the number of students.

 “You are lectured to in a large classroom — that’s a fact,” Dowe says.
 “But when you are actually learning – in the labs, or in small groups – you are in groups of four to five.”
 Since this type of small group work will vary from one program to the next, you should ask admissions departments about how material is presented.

 "I think the proof is in the pudding."